egholla/Chatbot-User-Interface/README.md

 To use the API key with my code you simply need to copy and paste it on line 9 where it says apiKey = "APIKEYHERE"; and again on line 64 where it says "Authorization": "Bearer APIKEYHERE", after doing those things it should work.

-Apologies if this is not the most straightforward, but hopefully things run smoothly.
+Apologies if this is not the most straightforward, but hopefully things run smoothly, Thanks!